 When your daughter goes on a car date and is able to say with confidence, “I’m not a ‘porn’ girl”, without fear of ridicule for her lack of interest in a culture’s expected behavior, you’ll know we have turned the tide.
 When your son can explore his own sexuality without feeling the need to perform on a level he is uncomfortable with, or doing things he thinks he shouldn’t be doing, we will have ended porn-culture.
 It starts with our young people, without shame or blame, and with a realistic understanding of their age-based and natural interest in a normal, healthy, lifelong aspect of their personality.

 Porn has existed for a very long time, long before the internet, long before movie theaters and the printing press.
 However with a prolific amount of online porn, smartphones in the hands of kids, busy parents, savvy internet marketing, and a lack of any structured education in our schools or churches, our kids now live in a world with the perfect storm of access to porn, and a lack of information about porn.
 It is in that environment, that our kids are learning, on their own, about the sexuality they’ll express for the rest of their lives.
-We can do a much better job of preparing them for this inevitable environment.
-With your help, I am going to start that now.
+We can do a better job of preparing them for this inevitable environment.
+Together with the help of parents, we are already on our way. https://www.gofundme.com/thethirdtalk

 Is this a specific ideology, or religion?